NelKG/nels-yoga/README.md

 Add the images or links for your wireframes here.

-There are lots of different options to create your wireframes - Code Institute students can access [Balsamiq](https://balsamiq.com/) as part of the course. for this project I used baslsaiq.
+There are lots of different options to create your wireframes - Code Institute students can access [Balsamiq](https://balsamiq.com/) as part of the course. for this project I used balsamiq.
 Nels Yoga.bmpr
 image.png
 image.png